spark-jobserver/spark-jobserver/README.md

 ```
 authentication = on
 # absolute path to shiro config file, including file name
-path.ini = "/some/path/shiro.ini"
+config.path = "/some/path/shiro.ini"
 ```
-Shiro-specific configuration options should be placed into a file named 'shiro.ini' in the directory as specified by the config option 'path.ini'.
+Shiro-specific configuration options should be placed into a file named 'shiro.ini' in the directory as specified by the config option 'config.path'.
 Here is an example that configures LDAP with user group verification:
 ```
 # use this for basic ldap authorization, without group checking
 # activeDirectoryRealm = org.apache.shiro.realm.ldap.JndiLdapRealm
 # use this for checking group membership of users based on the 'member' attribute of the groups:
 activeDirectoryRealm = spark.jobserver.auth.LdapGroupRealm
+# search base for ldap groups (only relevant for LdapGroupRealm):
+activeDirectoryRealm.contextFactory.environment[ldap.searchBase] = dc=xxx,dc=org
+# allowed groups (only relevant for LdapGroupRealm):
+activeDirectoryRealm.contextFactory.environment[ldap.allowedGroups] = "cn=group1,ou=groups", "cn=group2,ou=groups"
 activeDirectoryRealm.contextFactory.environment[java.naming.security.credentials] = password
-activeDirectoryRealm.contextFactory.url = ldap://xxx.yyy..org:389
+activeDirectoryRealm.contextFactory.url = ldap://localhost:389
 activeDirectoryRealm.userDnTemplate = cn={0},ou=people,dc=xxx,dc=org

 cacheManager = org.apache.shiro.cache.MemoryConstrainedCacheManager